cornell-cup/cs-reminibot/README.md

 * Node.js (The Javascript runtime library)
 * npm (The Javascript package manager)

-## Installing Python Dependencies
+## Installing Python3 Dependencies
-Navigate to the basestation directory in and run
+Run the following commands to navigate to the basestation directory in and install the Python3 dependencies
 ```
 cd cs-reminibot/basestation
 pip3 install -r requirements.txt